-National Center on Early Head Start Child Care Partnerships (EHS-CCP)
+National Center on Early Head Start—Child Care Partnerships

-The National Center on Early Head Start Child Care Partnerships (NCEHS-CCP) is jointly funded by the Office of Head Start (OHS) and the Office of Child Care (OCC).
-Its purpose is to support the effective implementation of the new Early Head Start Child Care (EHS-CC) Partnerships.
-NCEHS-CCP will help grantees deliver high-quality, comprehensive services to low-income infants, toddlers, and their families.
+The National Center on Early Head Start—Child Care Partnerships (the Partnership Center) is jointly funded by the Office of Head Start and the Office of Child Care.
+Its purpose is to support the effective implementation of the new Early Head Start–Child Care (EHS-CC) Partnerships.

 The Early Head Start National Resource Center (EHS NRC) provides expertise, materials, resources, information, and training and technical assistance to Early Head Start (EHS) and Migrant and Seasonal Head Start (MSHS) programs.

 The Early Head Start Child Care Partnership Webinar Series contains information about the grants, including how state policies can support partnerships, information about comprehensive services, and answers to frequently asked questions.